ariel055132/Notes/AWS/AmazonElasticComputeCloudEC2.md

 ## Public, Private, and Elastic IP address
 ### Public IP address
 * Associated with a private IP address on the instance
 * Lost when the instances is closed/stopped, another new public IP address is gained.
+(Dynamic address)
 * Used in public subnets
 * Free to use them.
 * Cannot be moved between instances (because it will lose when you are trying to move the address.)